-You have the option to trigger TM auto fill-up tasks when both source and context matches are identified.
+You can trigger TM auto fill-up tasks when both source and context matches are identified.
 This can easily be done by enabling the option "Translation Memory Context Matching," which can be found under your project's settings.

 These TM suggestions where both context and source string are a match will be shown as a 101% TM suggestion under the suggestions tab in the editor.